 The news these days is filled with stories of data breaches, hacks and (gasp) ransomware.
 And we’ve all heard the warning, right?
 “It’s not if you’ll get breached, but when.”
 Doesn’t sound too promising, huh?
 How do you know if you’re next?
 How do you know if your network is vulnerable to the bad guys (we like to call them threat actors)?
 The way to find out is through penetration testing, also known as pen testing or ethical hacking.
 A pen test is an authorized cyberattack conducted with the sole purpose of evaluating an organization’s security posture.

 Unless it’s an inside job, most hackers are taking the black box approach since they lack information regarding your internal network.
 Most threat actors start by casing the joint: they need to learn all they can about their target.
-As such, penetration tests start with Open Source Intelligence (OSINT).
-OSINT is a reconnaissance and information gathering phase where the tester mines the internet for any information that will aid in accessing the organization’s network.
+As such, penetration tests start with Open Source Intelligence (OSINT), a reconnaissance and information gathering phase where the tester mines the internet for any information that will aid in accessing the organization’s network.
+Where do they find it?
 There is a lot of information on the dark web (think sketchy internet neighborhood) and what’s not free can be bought.
 You’re probably wondering what could possibly be on the internet about your network infrastructure.
 No, your network topology diagrams are probably not on the web; that’s true.
 But organizations forget that they do have assets that are freely floating around the world wide web and are easily hacked: HUMANS.

 You’ve all heard it: humans are your weakest links.
 So, the first type of penetration test that we’ll discuss is Social Engineering.
 Social Engineering is basically manipulating human behavior in order to get the information that you need.
 Social Engineering penetration tests usually use information gathered during the OSINT phase.
 Social Engineering pen tests can range from remote phishing campaigns to in-person physical security testing.
 So, what does this mean?
 Well, I know that most people are kind and courteous.
 This means that, even though they’ve been instructed not to, most people will hold the door open for whomever is behind them.
 They won’t look back, they won’t check for a badge, they will simply hold the door open because that’s what they’ve been taught to do and it’s what they’ve always done.
 This is dangerous, but that’s another blog for another day.
 The point is, by relying solely on human kindness, I’m now inside your building and on my way to find your data center!